Truck Accidents Caused By Equipment Design And Failure

 Complete brake failures are rare but serious events.
 More often, poor brake maintenance prevents a truck’s brakes from working as well as they could, leading to the truck’s failure to stop in time.
 Our attorneys and support staff obtain maintenance logs to see if regular maintenance was performed on the truck’s brake system before the accident.
 We also interview mechanics who worked on the vehicles, as well as drivers who may have noticed brake problems but failed to report them or have them fixed.

-At our Kansas City law firm, we look for both catastrophic failures and small brake deficiencies, and often partner with highly regarded experts who can check the trucks’ full air brake systems, including the operation of all valves, gauges, warning devices and pressure supply systems that may be involved in brake failure.
+We look for both catastrophic failures and small brake deficiencies, and often partner with highly regarded experts who can check the trucks’ full air brake systems, including the operation of all valves, gauges, warning devices and pressure supply systems that may be involved in brake failure.
 Our experts may also look for brake imbalance, a condition in which mismatched brake system parts can affect a truck’s ability to brake in time.
 This may lead to instability during braking, a condition known as “brake fade.”

 Defects Leading To Trailer Decoupling